 We don't have as much money or political clout as the Front Range so we know much of the water that was meant to be in rivers here will end up on Front Range lawns.
 Our TU chapter is dedicated to making the best of what's left.
 For example, we're working to turn the Fraser from a dying river to a healthy creek.
 Help us in our mission!

-The March 6 update above is truly good news.
-Unfortunately, it doesn't change the fact that Grand County has more water diverted from it than any other county in the state.
+Grand County has more water diverted from it than any other county in the state.
 As much as 80% of the upper Colorado will be sent to the opposite side of the continental divide.
 The Colorado River Headwaters Chapter of Trout Unlimited has partnered with Grand County TV18 to create a new TV documentary series being filmed here in Grand County.
-The series will highlight the challenges facing our rivers, inform you as to what can be done and how you can help protect our natural heritage.
-The show airs daily at 12:30 PM and can be seen via a live stream everywhere and in Grand County on Comcast channel 18.
-For details, including how you can support the documentary, click here.
+The series highlights the challenges facing our rivers, informs you as to what can be done and how you can help protect our natural heritage.
+The show airs daily on Comcast in Grand County at 8 AM, 12:30 PM and can also be seen via a live stream (click here for the live stream) everywhere.
+For details, including how you can support the documentary, and a few segments from the show, click here.

 Water law in Colorado was written when it was still legal to own a slave.
 It's complex and often confusing.
 We're lucky to have a very readable one-page summary written by District 51 Water Commissioner Sue Avre to help us all understand the basics.
 Click here to check it out on our new Colorado Water Law page.
 Thanks Sue!